 Most startups (and many larger companies) have adopted a culture of continuous innovation.
 Combined with the way big data and AI are transforming how we think about business decisions, all fields are ripe for disruption.
 And nurturing your team’s creativity means you get closer to that ideal continuous innovation, and reduce the risk you’ll miss the next big thing.

-How To Enhance and Encourage Creativity (On All Your Teams)
+How To Improve Creativity and Encourage It (On All Your Teams)

 Sure you want your marketing team to be creative.
 It makes sense for sales to get in on that action, too.
 But what about your finance team?
 Legal?
 The answer is yes—encouraging everyone to be creative, regardless of department, is key to transforming the three biggest factors affecting your bottom line:

 - employee retention